ggcarrots/python-carrots/source/going_further.rst

 The ``import polygons`` and ``import shapefunctions`` lines tell the program that we are going to use functionality defined in files ``polygons.py`` and ``shapefunctions.py``.
-Note that these files must be in a place Python can find them, e.g. in the same directory you are running python from or on a path defined by ``PYTHONPATH`` variable.
-Also, note that in the imports we are not using file type extensions, i.e. there is no ``.py`` in
+Note that these files must be in a place Python can find them, e.g. in the same directory you are running python.
+Also, note that in the imports we are not using file type extensions, i.e. there is no ``.py`` in ``import`` statements.
-``import`` statements.

 There is also a possibility of using aliases for libraries: